AninditaBasu/indica/docs/index.md

 ??? question "What can I do with this data?"

     You can process the data to make visually appealing or easily consumable information.
-Some example are given in the Tutorials section.
+See [How-tos and graphics](tags.md).

     Also, I'll be very happy to link back to your implementation or app if you send me a URL.